 If you are foreigner and want to work in Lithuania, you must, in general, obtain:

-In Lithuania, the Public Employment Service (known as Užimtumo tarnyba – UŽT) issues work permits to foreigners if they meet certain conditions:
+In Lithuania, the Public Employment Service (known as Užimtumo tarnyba – UŽT) issues work permits to foreigners.

-To manage the flow of migrant workers, Lithuania has set up quotas for specific jobs that are in high demand.
-For 2024, there are 40,250 quotas available, and as of September 2024, around 15,000 are still open.
+To manage the flow of migrant workers, Lithuania has set up quotas.
+For 2025, there are 24 830 quotas available.
 You can see the current number of available quotas here.
 With the quota it is easier for an employer to hire migrant workers.
+If the quota is exceeded, a temporary residence permit may still be issued if:

 To get a work permit (or a duplicate, if needed) in Lithuania, there’s a state fee that the employer or person hosting the foreigner needs to pay.
 This fee must be paid before you submit the application to the Employment Service.